Scope of Work

-As with prior rounds of Race to the Top, 50 percent of the award is designated for local education agency (LEA) use based on Title I share distributions.
+As with prior rounds of Race to the Top, 50 percent of the award is designated for local education agency (LEA) use based on Title IA share distributions.
 Eligible LEAs were provided the opportunity to participate in the grant program.
-Over 90% of districts elected to participate.
+More than 90 percent of districts elected to participate.

 When will districts receive their allocations?